 Each of Mr. Milner, Mr. Fife, Mr. Olsen, Ms. Brown and Mr. Rubin has entered into Severance Benefit Agreements ("Severance Agreements").
 The Severance Agreement signed by Mr. Olsen, Ms. Brown and Mr. Rubin provides that if the executive's employment is terminated for reasons other than Cause (as defined in the Severance Agreements) or by the executive for Good Reason (as defined by the Severance Agreements) then the executive shall be entitled to receive continued severance pay equal to six months of their then-current base salary payable over such period, as well as reimbursement of health benefits during such period.
 In addition, the Severance Agreements provide that the vesting under all unvested options and restricted stock would be accelerated by six months.
-Upon termination without Cause or resignation for Good Reason, Mr. Milner is entitled to severance equal to twelve months of his then-current base salary.
-Each executive would also be entitled to his or her annual bonus under our management incentive program (i) as to a prorated portion, with respect to performance objectives that are measured over a period of time to the extent the objectives (as prorated for the period of employment during such performance period) are actually achieved prior to the date of employment termination.
-The Severance Agreements further provide that each executive execute a release of claims in favor of us, and the Severance Agreements signed by Mr. Olsen, Ms. Brown and Mr. Rubin include noncompetition and non-solicitation covenants for a period of up to twelve months following termination of employment.
-Mr. Milner's Severance Agreement includes noncompetition and non-solicitation covenants for a period of up to twelve months following termination of employment.
+Upon termination without Cause or resignation for Good Reason, Mr. Milner is entitled to severance equal to twelve months of his then-current base salary and Mr. Fife is entitled to severance equal to nine months of his then-current base salary.
+Each executive would also be entitled to his or her annual bonus under our management incentive program (i) as to a prorated portion, with respect to performance objectives that are measured over a period of time to the extent the objectives (as prorated for the period of employment during such performance period) are actually achieved prior to the date of employment termination, and (ii) as to the full amount with respect to performance objectives that are measured on the basis of the occurrence of an event, to the extent such objective is actually achieved prior to the date of employment termination.
+The Severance Agreements further provide that each executive execute a release of claims in favor of us, and the Severance Agreements signed by Mr. Olsen, Ms. Brown and Mr. Rubin include noncompetition and non-solicitation covenants for a period of up to twelve months following his or her termination of employment.
+Mr. Milner's Severance Agreement includes noncompetition and non-solicitation covenants for a perio